-Plaque #1 – Unveiling
+Plaque #1 – Thorold

 by the Canadian Railway Historical Association – Niagara Division

-A crowd beings to assemble on the morning of Monday, July 13, 2015 in front of the Community Credit Union in downtown Thorold, Ontario for the dedication and unveiling of the first in a series of NS&T historical plaques in the Niagara Region.
+A crowd begins to assemble on the morning of Monday, July 13, 2015 in front of the Community Credit Union in downtown Thorold, Ontario for the dedication and unveiling of the first in a series of NS&T historical plaques in the Niagara Region.

 The first of almost fifty Members and Guests begin to arrive at the plaque unveiling ceremony.